My Wedding Photography Workflow

 Big Memory Cards, and RAW to Both

 I always shoot with dual card slot cameras, and unless it's the occasional job (typically non-wedding) that requires immediate on-site delivery of unedited / straight-out-of-camera JPEG images, I shoot RAW to both cards.
 Some photographers choose to shoot weddings with JPEGs being written to the second card as a backup because of card space, which is certainly better than nothing, but I see no reason to not shoot RAW to both, so that I'm not giving up any post-processing exposure or white balance adjustment latitude on the off chance that the first card is corrupted somehow.
-This is especially the case if your camera uses SD cards, which are so reasonably priced.
+This is especially the case if your camera uses SD cards, which are so inexpensive now.

 I also always shoot with cards that are sufficiently large to avoid having to swap full cards during an event.
-Before dual card slot cameras were commonplace, the predominant thinking among wedding photographers was that it was safer to shoot with several smaller cards, so that if one was corrupted or misplaced, you wouldn't risk losing the entire wedding.
+Before dual card slot cameras were commonplace, the predominant thinking among wedding photographers was that it was safer to shoot with numerous smaller cards, so that if one was corrupted or misplaced, you wouldn't risk losing the entire wedding.
 But with dual card slots, that's not nearly as much of a concern, and I feel it's more prudent from a safety perspective to not handle cards at all during the event (since any such handling dramatically increases the chances of a card being misplaced).

 Before I trust a newly-purchased card for a wedding, I first test it thoroughly.
 I use a simple command-line app called F3, which with one command writes a series of test files with a specific pattern of data to the card, completely filling it up, and then with another command reads/verifies all of those files.
-The original intended purpose of this utility was to confirm that a memory card (or flash drive) actually did have the capacity that it was advertised to have (and was not just a very small card that had its controller altered to fraudulently present itself as being a higher capacity), but it also works great to put a new card through its paces and make sure it's operating correctly.
+The original intended purpose of this utility was to confirm that a memory card (or flash drive) actually did have the capacity that it was advertised to have (and was not just a very small card that had its controller altered to fraudulently present itself as being a higher capacity device), but it also works great to put a new card through its paces and make sure it's operating correctly.
 I'll then use the card for a non-wedding shoot just as a further confirmation that it's working properly, and at that point it's put into circulation for regular wedding use.

 Downloading & Importing